iuridiniz/pam-send-slack-message/README.md

 ### Testing

-In order to test, you need a SLACK-TOKEN with `channel.write` permission and a SLACK-CHANNEL-ID
+In order to test, you need a `SLACK-TOKEN `with `channel.write` permission and a `SLACK-CHANNEL-ID`.

 Simulate a pam login using ssh: